groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/net/edit/text/doc.md

         [GroupDocs.Watermark](https://products.groupdocs.com/watermark/net/) makes it easy for .NET developers to edit text watermarks in their applications by implementing a few easy steps.

         *   Instantiate **Watermarker** with input DOC document.
-        *   Initialize **TextSearchCriteria** to to find the text watermarks.
+        *   Initialize **TextSearchCriteria** to find the text watermarks.
         *   Edit text of the found watermarks
         *   Edit and set watermark properties (font style, color etc).
         *   Save the newly watermarked document.

     title_right: "System Requirements"
     content_right: |
-        Before executing the code example below, please make sure that you have the following prerequisites installled on your system.
+        Before executing the code example below, please make sure that you have the following prerequisites installed on your system.

         *   Operating Systems: Microsoft Windows, Linux, MacOS
         *   Development Environments: Visual Studio, Xamarin, MonoDevelop